Are the Costs of Health Insurance Considered for Alimony in Arizona?

 Are Health Insurance Costs Considered for alimony in Arizona?

-or has a serious medical condition.
-In such cases, some people elect to seek a legal separation, as opposed to a divorce.
+If someone has a serious medical condition, some people elect to seek a legal separation, as opposed to a divorce.
 This situation would occur If the paying spouse has an employer group health plan and that plan allows both spouses to remain on the health insurance plan if the parties are legally separated and not divorced.
 The law still allows for an award of alimony in Arizona if the parties seek a legal separation instead of a divorce.

 Call us at (480)305-8300 to schedule your personalized consultation with one of our divorce attorneys with experience in valuing a professional practice in divorce in Arizona.